drazvan91/barcodescanner-sdk-cordova/docs/telerik.md

-Using Scandit under the Telerik platform {#cordova-telerik}
+Use Scandit under the Telerik platform {#cordova-telerik}
 =========================

 Supported Features